 What framework governs access to places of refuge for ships in distress?

-The Netherlands is a party to the United Nations Convention on the Law of the Sea.
-Signatories are bound to follow the International Maritime Organisation Regulations for Places of Refuge and the EU Operational Guidelines on Places of Refuge.
+The Netherlands is party to the United Nations Convention on the Law of the Sea (UNCLOS).
+All UNCLOS members are bound to follow the International Maritime Organisation regulations for places of refuge and the EU Operational Guidelines on Places of Refuge.

 What rules and procedures apply to the removal of wrecks in your jurisdiction?